-The life of writer Mavis Gary (Charlize Theron, Monster), the film’s heroine, is filled with laments.
-That’s hardly a surprise because 37-year-old Gary is a grown woman with the mind of an adolescent.
-She is also overly impulsive.
-Gary wakes up one morning and decides to travel to her hometown in Minnesota.
+Mavis Gary (Charlize Theron, Monster), a successful writer of “young adults” novels, is an overly impulsive woman.
+Mavis wakes up one morning and decides to travel to her hometown in Minnesota.
 She is a woman on a mission: the neurotic author is determined to win back her High School sweetheart (Patrick Wilson, Little Children).
 The fact that the old boyfriend is now married with a child won’t stop our eager beaver from achieving her goal.
-Gary mistakenly thinks that her happiness lies in reliving the past.

 Reaction & Thoughts:

 Young Adult reunites director Jason Reitman (Up in the Air and Labor Day) with Award-winner writer Cody Diablo (they first collaborated in the critically and financially successfully Juno).
 I’m not a fan of either person so I was taken aback by how much I liked the film.
 It’s a fine exploration of one of today’s most serious problems: lack of emotional maturity in adults.